xdrr/cve.js/README.md

  * Microsoft Edge (>= v.
 99 preferred)
  * Safari

- All versions of Internet Explorer are not supported.
+ All versions of Internet Explorer are *not supported*.

 ## Installation